Pitch 2026

 Pitches will be up to 60 words.
 Comps and titles are included on the form separately, so you have the full 60 words to impress agents.

-This year, we'll be opening up to all kidlit age categories: Picture Book, Chapter Book, Middle Grade, and Young Adult.
+Like last year, we are open to all kidlit age categories: Picture Book, Chapter Book, Middle Grade, and Young Adult.

 In the lead up to the pitch party, we'll be organizing small critique groups based on genre and age categories.
 Through March to May, you'll have an opportunity to work with your group to refine your pitch, query, synopsis, first page, and finally the whole submission package.